Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Introduction

 \subsection{Main results}

-Firstly, we show that the gradient dominance condition and the geodesic convexity do \textit{not} hold for the Fisher-Rao gradient flows of the KL divergence \eqref{eq:FR-gf}.
+Firstly, we prove that the gradient dominance condition and the geodesic convexity do \textit{not} hold for the Fisher-Rao gradient flows of the KL divergence \eqref{eq:FR-gf}.
 This poses significant challenges for establishing the convergence of the dynamics using the functional inequality approach.
-The informal statement is presented below and the detailed analysis is in Theorems \ref{theorem:FR-displacement-convex} and \ref{theorem:FR-gradient-dominant-condition}. \begin{theorem}[informal] Under the Fisher-Rao geometry, the KL divergence is not geodesically convex for any $\rhopo$, even within a small neighborhood of $\rhopo$.
+The informal statement is presented below and the detailed analysis is in \cref{theorem:FR-displacement-convex,theorem:FR-gradient-dominant-condition}.
+Related results have been studied in the concurrent work \cite[Lemma 6.2]{ZhuMielke2024} which focuses on the setting without the mass preservation constraint. \begin{theorem}[informal] Under the Fisher-Rao geometry, the KL divergence is not geodesically convex for any $\rhopo$, even within a small neighborhood of $\rhopo$.
 Moreover, the gradient dominance condition is not satisfied for any $\rhopo$, also within any small neighborhood of $\rhopo$.
-Here the ``small neighborhood'' is measured in the KL divergence. \end{theorem} Secondly, for general $f$-divergences as the energy functionals, we derive a sufficient condition for geodesic convexity under the Fisher-Rao geometry, and a \textit{sufficient and necessary} condition for the gradient dominance condition to hold.
+Here the ``small neighborhood'' is measured in the KL divergence. \end{theorem}

+Secondly, for general $f$-divergences as the energy functionals, we derive a sufficient condition on $f$ for geodesic convexity under the Fisher-Rao geometry, and a \textit{sufficient and necessary} condition \eqref{eq:intro_ns} on $f$ for the gradient dominance (see details in \cref{cond:gradient-dominant-condition-f}) to hold.
 These lead to general convergence results for the corresponding Fisher-Rao gradient flows.
-We state the informal result below and the detailed result is in Theorems \ref{theorem:postive-uniform-convex}, \ref{theorem:FR-gradient-dominant-condition-sn} and \ref{theorem:FR-gradient-dominant-condition-suff}; our proofs use novel techniques from \textit{linear programming} in optimization to reduce the challenging global nonlocal interaction to a three-point interaction which is much simpler to deal with. \begin{theorem}[informal] Under the Fisher-Rao geometry, the $f$-divergence is geodesically convex when $xf'(x)$ is concave.
-Additionally under the condition $f''(1) > 0$, the $f$-divergence achieves $\alpha_f$-strong geodesic convexity with $\alpha_f > 0$ depending solely on $f$.
+We state our informal result below and the detailed result is in \cref{theorem:postive-uniform-convex,theorem:FR-gradient-dominant-condition-sn,theorem:FR-gradient-dominant-condition-suff}.
+We note that in contemporary work, \cite[Section 4]{mielke2025hellinger} studies the gradient dominance condition for a particular class of $f$-divergences with $f''(x) = x^p$. \begin{theorem}[informal] Under the Fisher-Rao geometry, the $f$-divergence is geodesically convex for any $\rhopo$ when $xf'(x)$ is concave.
+Additionally under the condition $f''(1) > 0$, the $f$-divergence achieves $\alpha_f$-strong geodesic convexity for any $\rhopo$ with $\alpha_f > 0$ depending solely on $f$.